 4. Acrylic rulers

 Today’s acrylic rulers have great features.
-Be sure to look for a ruler that comes with non-slip “dots” on the bottom to keep the ruler from sliding around on your fabric.
-Also look for clear markings that are easy to read.
+Look for clear markings that are easy to read.
 Make sure you understand the lines and measurements on the ruler you purchase so you can accurately cut your fabrics.

 There are lots of specialty rulers that make quilting much easier.
-Square rulers come in a variety of sizes and really help to square up blocks.
+For example, some rulers come with non-slip “dots” on the bottom to keep the ruler from sliding around on your fabric.
+Also, square rulers come in a variety of sizes and really help to square up blocks.
 Specialty rulers for half-square triangles, flying geese, hexagons, log cabin blocks, and pineapple blocks can make even difficult designs as easy as pie.

 5. Basic sewing machine